David-Lor/python-qqddm/README.md

 ### Known issues and limitations of the API

-- **Only available from China**: since 2022-12-06, the QQ's API requires requests being performed from China, thus using a chinese proxy is required (you can see some public free servers [here](http://free-proxy.cz/en/proxylist/country/CN/socks5/ping/all), or use [proxybroker2](https://github.com/bluet/proxybroker2)).
 - **Only pictures with human faces**: since 2022-12-06, the QQ's API became stricter with the pictures being converted, and requires them to have a human face.
 - **Forbidden images**: the QQ's API refuses to convert images with sensible or political content.